amrutprabhu/amrutprabhu.github.io/data/blog/2023/how-does-fido2-passwordless-authentication-work.md

 This is a two-part article on understanding and implementing FIDO2 passwordless authentication with Keycloak

 In this article, we will be exploring how passwordless authentication works between the client and the server.
-In my next article “FIDO2 Passwordless Authentication With Keycloack — Part 2”, we will explore how we can implement it in Keycloak.
+In my next article “FIDO2 Passwordless Authentication With Keycloak — Part 2”, we will explore how we can implement it in Keycloak.

 ## Introduction